Manual Installation of Owl¶

 To uninstall Owl CLI, you can delete the Owl executable file and the local configuration directory.

-The owl-diagnostics skill depends on the locally installed and executable owl command.
-After installation, the Agent can more stably complete diagnostic analysis of logs, metrics, events, traces, etc., combined with the tool catalog synchronized by Owl.
+The owl-diagnostics skill depends on the owl command being installed and executable on the local machine.
+After installation, the Agent can combine with the tool catalog synchronized by Owl to more stably complete diagnostic analysis of logs, metrics, events, traces, etc.

 Corresponding skill address:

-If you only need to use the Owl CLI manually for now, you can skip this step.
+If you currently only need to use Owl CLI manually, you can skip this step.

 In Codex, you can install the owl-diagnostics skill with the following prompt:

 After installation, restart Codex to make the newly installed skill effective.
-Subsequently, when performing tasks related to Guance diagnostics in Codex, Codex can use the local owl command in conjunction with this skill.
+Subsequently, when performing tasks related to Guance diagnostics in Codex, Codex can combine the local owl command with this skill.

 When the terminal prompts that owl cannot be found, handle it as follows:

-- Windows: Close the current PowerShell and reopen it before executing again.
+- Windows: Close the current PowerShell, reopen it, and then execute again

-- Linux / macOS: Close the current terminal window and reopen it before executing again.
+- Linux / macOS: Close the current terminal window, reopen it, and then execute again